 The Getting Started with BimlFlex is an end to end, step by step guide to building a Data Warehouse using BimlFlex.

-- a 3 layer approach with staging, Data Vault and Data Mart layer.
+The getting started process demonstrates a 3 layer approach with staging, Data Vault and Data Mart layer.

-For the trial the following is needed:
+The following is needed:

 - Windows-based development machine for local installation of BimlStudio and BimlFlex